Menu

 Moving to a calmer role, working less hours (which I had to figure out how to afford, but got there in the end) and realising what I needed to prioritise at work, made all the difference.
 It was also important for me to make sure I had the correct work-life balance, in order to keep stress levels low and overcome the adrenal issues.

-Leaky gut and candida (a yeast overgrowth) is very common in those with hypothyroidism and Hashimoto’s, since a leaky gut is often cited to needing to be in place in order to trigger the condition in the first place.
+Increased intestinal permeability and candida (a yeast overgrowth) is very common in those with hypothyroidism and Hashimoto’s, since poor gut health is often cited to needing to be in place in order to trigger the condition in the first place.
 Yet most of us don’t address this huge thyroid jigsaw puzzle piece.

 Addressing my gut health was one of the biggest pieces of my puzzle.